XX SYMPOSIUM ON TRANSLATION AND INTERPRETING STUDIES

 The annual KäTu symposia offer researchers, teachers and practitioners of translation and interpreting a forum where they can discuss the diverse phenomena of the field, their ongoing research projects, and the state and development of Translation Studies in general.
 One important target group is doctoral students, who are offered the opportunity to present their current work and receive valuable feedback.

-Deadline for submitting proposals for session presentations and posters: Friday January 20th, 2023
+Deadline for submitting proposals for presentations and posters: Friday, 20 January 2023

 TIEDON HELMI (PEARL OF WISDOM) AWARD